isomerpages/enterprisesg-switch/example-resource/blog/_posts/2021-08-12-post-slingshot-spotlight-series-crayon-data.md

 *The SLINGSHOT Startup Spotlight series is a collection of stories featuring SLINGSHOT alumni who continue to blaze the trail post-SLINGSHOT.
 In each instalment, the founders and teams from the alumni share their experience in building and growing their companies.
 To apply for SLINGSHOT 2021, please [click here.](https://slingshot.agorize.com/2021-edition?t=Wpdpp6Sn_r24kjBBmPXsUg&amp;utm_source=www.switchsg.org&amp;utm_medium=referral&amp;utm_campaign=slingshot2021)*

 # Crayon Data
-### A big data and artificial intelligence (AI) startup with a mission to help businesses provide personalization experiences to their customers through their flagship product Maya.ai
+### A big data and artificial intelligence (AI) startup with a mission to help businesses provide personalization experiences to their customers through their flagship product maya.ai

 ![Alt text for image on Isomer site](/images/Article_SLINGSHOT_Spotlight_CrayonData_1_web.JPG)
 <sub>(Caption: Crayon Data CEO and Founder, Suresh V Shankar, pitching at the SLINGSHOT 2020 Grand Finals)</sub>